nestoregon/alphabot2pi_simulation/README.md

 ```
 nano ~/.bashrc
 ```
 Write the following lines at the bottom of the /.bashrc file.
-This is done to source the workspace (**NOTE: change the path for your own workspace path!**)
+This is done to source the workspace. **NOTE: change the path for your own workspace path!** MODEL: */home/usr/path/alphabot2pi_simulation_ws/devel/setup.bash/*
 ```
 # Identify the workspace every time the terminal is opened
-source /home/nestoregon/ROS/alphabot2pi_real_ws/devel/setup.bash
+source /home/nestoregon/ROS/alphabot2pi_simulation_ws/devel/setup.bash
 ```
 Unlike the real robot control, in the simulation there is no need to set up a ROS_MASTER and a ROS_URI, because you will be running the simulation locally.
 If you are running the simulation after the real robot control **comment** the commands.
 NOTE: **uncomment** the commands if you are going to run the real robot control.
 These lines need to be commented **IF** they are written: